profound-labs/bills-to-beans/docs/install-fava.md

 Download and install babun.

-Close shell windows and run rebase.bat.
+Close shell windows and run `rebase.bat`.
 This should prevent fork errors.
-If you still see them when running a command, close all shell windows, run update.bat and try again.
+If you still see them when running a command, try running `update.bat` as well.

 Install the dependencies: